Ad Astra (film): Plot

 Roy climbs aboard as the rocket takes off and is immediately discovered by the crew, who are unintentionally killed in the confrontation.
 During the 79-day journey to Neptune, a solitary Roy reflects on his relationship with his father and with his estranged wife, Eve.
 He finally arrives at the station and plants the nuclear bomb before encountering Clifford, the sole survivor of the Lima Project.
 Clifford explains that the surges are coming from an antimatter meltdown caused by the mutiny.
 He also admits to Roy that he never really cared about his family and does not consider Earth his home.
+Yet despite his efforts, the Lima Project found no other intelligent life in the entire knowable universe.

 Roy copies data gathered about numerous planets by the Lima Project team and persuades Clifford to accompany him back to Earth.
 He arms the bomb and they climb out on the station's outer hull to return to the Cepheus.
 Clifford suddenly launches them into space using his spacesuit's thrusters.
 The old man pleads for Roy to untether and leave him; Roy reluctantly does so and watches his father drift away into space.
 He propels himself back to the Cepheus using his own spacesuit.
-Roy sends a message back to SpaceCom to ensure that if his return journey should fail that SpaceCom makes all effort to retrieve the data from the Lima Project he has recovered.
+Roy sends a message back to SpaceCom to ensure that if his return journey should fail, SpaceCom would make every effort to retrieve the data he has recovered from the Lima Project.
 Roy uses the shock wave from the nuclear explosion from the station as his primary propellent to propel the Cepheus back towards Earth.

-The data retrieved from the Lima Project base found no other life in the knowable universe, yet it contains a treasure trove of information on many 'magnificent' worlds.
+Despite finding no signs of other life, the data from the Lima Project contains a treasure trove of information on many 'magnificent' worlds.
 Roy is entranced by their beauty and wonder, something that was lost on his father.
 He returns to Earth with a newfound optimism he was previously lacking, meeting with his estranged wife again.